 By default, the only values that exist in this list are 'Undefined', 'Cancelled / Terminated' and 'On Hold'.
 You may populate this list with your own service contract names by visiting Custom Values in the settings section and entering your own contract names and associated screen colour.

-Every contract will be undefined to start with, once you enter some of your own contract names in the custom values section, these will be in the list and available for selection.
+Every contract will be 'undefined' when first created, once you enter some of your own contract names in the custom values section, these will be in the list and available for selection.

 The 'Cancelled / Terminated' option allows you to tell the system that your customer has cancelled the contract mid term but allows you to keep the dates recorded and any other options that may have been set.
 You can run reports on this status that allows you to determine how many contracts have been cancelled within a period.
 When a contract is Cancelled / Terminated', associated service visits are suspended from the Mobile App 'Service Route'